 - Completed application - \$50 nonrefundable application fee - Copies of transcripts of all high school work, including college-level courses.
 Your midyear and final grades will be required.
 All final, official transcripts must be received prior to the start of your first semester. - Official SAT (critical reading and math only) or ACT test scores.
 You have the option of submitting results from the previous or redesigned SAT.
 If you have fewer than 24 credits of previous college work completed, you will need to submit official scores.
-SAT Code: 2561, ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending New York Tech would further these goals. - Describe the achievement of which you are most proud and why.
+SAT Code: 2561, ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending New York Tech would further these goals. - · Describe the achievement of which you are most proud and why.

-Curriculum Requirements for B.S. in Applied and Computational Mathematics
+Curriculum Requirements for Bachelor of Science in Applied and Computational Mathematics

+General Education

 Foundations Credits:

 FCWR 101 Writing I: College Composition 3

 FCWR 151 Writing II: Research Writing 3

-FCSP 105 Foundations of Speech Communication 3

-FCIQ 101 Foundations of Inquiry 3

-FCSC 101 Foundations of Scientific Process 3

 FCWR 3XX Foundation of Communication Choice 3

-Total: 18 Credits
+Total: 9 Credits

+Data Literacy Credits:

+DATA 101 Making Sense of a Data-Oriented Society 3

-Seminars Credits:
+Seminars (select courses from at least three of Credits:

 ICBS 3XX Behavioral Science Choice 3

 ICLT 3XX Literature Choice 3

 ICPH 3XX Philosophy Choice 3

 ICSS 3XX Social Science/Economics Choice 3

 Total: 12 Credits

+Students must take four seminar courses from at least three different areas of study.